Sandi Taylor Counselling & Consulting

 Family Law Manitoba states:

-• when and how much time each parent will spend with a child
+• Parenting arrangements: Specifies when and how much time each parent will spend with the child

-• how decisions about the child are made (for example, jointly or individually but in consultation with the other parent)
+• Decision-making: Outlines how major decisions about the child will be made—jointly or individually with consultation

 Family Law Manitoba states: